 At MBC, art is displayed formally and informally on campus throughout the year and in the wider community at a variety of Student Exhibitions.
-This Exhibition provides a wonderful opportunity for us to showcase our Visual Art program to parents, friends of the College and prospective families.
+These exhibitions provide a wonderful opportunity for us to showcase our Visual Art program to parents, friends of the College and prospective families.

 Music in the Primary Curriculum

-The music program caters for all children, regardless of ability, as all girls benefit from involvement in musical activities.
-Thinking skills, sensitivity, co-operation, physical co-ordination and a sense of accomplishment are just a few of the outcomes of our developmental music program.
+The class music programme caters for all children, regardless of ability, as all girls benefit from involvement in musical activities.
+Thinking skills, sensitivity, co-operation, physical co-ordination and a sense of accomplishment are just a few of the outcomes of our developmental music programme.

 All girls have the opportunity to perform musically in many different ways including singing and playing musical instruments to a partner or small group, performing individually or as a group for the class and whole class, group and individual performances at assemblies.
-Our program provides performance opportunities for all girls regardless on musical ability or experience.
+Our programne provides performance opportunities for all girls regardless of musical ability or experience.

 Technology is used to help the girls with their composition, study of world music, study of instruments of the orchestra, and for reinforcement of rudiments.

 Co-Curricular Music offers extraordinary choice with individual or group tuition available on all orchestral and band instruments as well as guitar, piano and voice.
 Our ensemble program allows girls to participate in choirs, bands, recorder ensemble and orchestras.
-We have three choral groups who perform at assemblies, Open Day, eisteddfods and community events.
-They are the Training Choir – Years 2 and 3, the Junior Choir – Years 4 and 5 and the Senior Choir – Years 6 and 7.
+We have choral groups who perform at assemblies, Open Day, eisteddfods and community events.

 Through participation in our music program, we aim to develop in our students a love of music, positive self-esteem and life skills.